naheld/proteomics_protocols/tube_gel_digest.md

 |        |                      |                           |                              | 103uL  | 2uL                  | 2uL             | 2uL                  | 7uL    | 3uL   |           | 200uL        |
 ### Protocol
 * Place sample in clean 0.5mL tube, then add phosphatase inhibitors and TE buffer in volume recorded above (such that final volume is 200uL)
+* Add the Premix
-* Add TEMED and APS, vortex speed 3 and and mix by pipetting
+* Add TEMED and APS, vortex speed 3 and and mix by pipetting.
+Work quickly.
 * Allow to polymerize in thermomixer 1hr at 20C.
 START:
-* Add 200uL gel fix solution, incubate RT 20min
+* Add 200uL gel fix solution to gels, incubate RT 20min
 * Remove liquid, transfer gels to 2mL tubes
 * fix in 1200-1600uL gel fix solution (enough to cover) at RT 350RPM for 1 hr.
 START:
 * Remove liquid, add 1600uL destain solution an dincubate 2hrs RT 350RPM.
 START: